MadeByMike/svg-dash-meter/README.md

 #SVG Dash Meter

+A no dependency SVG/JS widget.
+So small that once minified it has a size measured in negative kb.

 SVG can make some really nice graphical UI elements but almost every library that uses SVG has a dependency of either D3, Raphael or Velocity.
-And whilst  all of these libraries are great I often don't want to include them for the sake of a simple UI element.
+Whilst  all of these libraries are great I often don't want to include them for the sake of a simple UI element.

 So here's the first of what I hope will be more no dependency SVG widgets.